 Looking for a quick-prep, delish salad?
 This one features protein-packed black beans, along with veggies and cilantro.
 It’s tossed with a mixture of canola oil, cider vinegar, and lime juice, and lime zest.

 This one-pot meal provides multiple servings and offers a bounty of veggies (sautéed in canola oil!), along with fueling navy beans and chicken breast.
 If you’re vegetarian like me, you can swap the chicken for a plant-based protein, such as seitan.
+Looking for even more heart-healthy snacks and recipes to help improve heart health?

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!